Skip to main content Skip to secondary navigation

 Funding

-SFI will provide funding to supplement organization contributions so that students can earn $1K per week (master's or PhD) or $700 per week (co-term).
-Organizations must contribute a minimum based on their annual operating budget (see table below).
-MBA students who have successfully applied through SMIF will receive funding at the SMIF rate (log into MyGSB for details).
+SFI will provide funding to supplement organization contributions so that students can earn $1,550 per week.
+Organizations must contribute a minimum based on their organization type (see table below).

 Students must have direct deposit activated in Axess by the first week of June so that the payment can be deposited directly into the account on file.